tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

   - Track usage of these links (clicks, registrations, purchases, etc.).
   - Track course progress/completion.
 - The API should:
-  - Provide endpoints to get actionable instructions/links for a user’s task.
+  - Provide endpoints to get actionable instructions/links for a user's task.
 (Referral registration done)
   - Provide endpoints/events to track completion.

 **This is the next milestone for the project.**